Memorial's Joshua Marsh provides reliability on offensive line - Port Arthur News

 “He gets the most out of his natural talent,” Morgan said.
 “His brother went through the program and was the center a few years ago.”

-Morgan referred to Marsh as a “program guy,” meaning he wasn’t a highly recruited 9th grade player, but instead dedicated himself to the team and to getting better.
+Morgan referred to Marsh as a “program guy,” meaning he wasn’t a highly recruited 9th grade player but instead dedicated himself to the team and to getting better.

 “He wasn’t physically developed at a young age like some guys are,” Morgan said.
 “He spent his time in the weight room and got better at practice.
 To have a good team, you have to have a bunch of those guys in your program.”